ergochat/ergo/docs/MANUAL.md

 The above will change the server language to Romanian, with a fallback to Chinese.
 English will always be the final fallback, if there's a line that is not translated.
 Substitute any of the other language codes in to select other languages, and run `/LANGUAGE en` to get back to standard English.

 Our language and translation functionality is very early, so feel free to let us know if there are any troubles with it!
 If you know another language and you'd like to contribute, we've got a CrowdIn project here: [https://crowdin.com/project/oragono](https://crowdin.com/project/oragono)

+## Bouncer

+Traditionally, every separate client connection to IRC has a separate identity and must use a separate nickname.
+Middleware programs called [bouncers](https://en.wikipedia.org/wiki/BNC_%28software%29#IRC) are used to work around this, by multiplexing a single connection to an underlying server across multiple clients.
+With Oragono, if the server is configured to allow it, a new client connection can share a nickname with an old one directly, without needing a bouncer.
+To use this feature, both connections must authenticate with SASL to the same user account and then request the same nickname during the initial handshake ("registration") --- once you have already logged into the server, you cannot subsequently change to a shared nickname.

+To enable this functionality as a server administrator, set `accounts.bouncer.enabled` to `true`.
+You may also want to set `accounts.bouncer.allowed-by-default` to `true`, which makes the behavior opt-out for end users instead of opt-in.
+End users can opt in or out using `NS SET BOUNCER`.

+We are working on a number of initiatives to improve client support for this behavior, in particular [automated history replay](https://github.com/ircv3/ircv3-specifications/pull/349).

+## History

+Oragono can store a limited amount of message history in memory and replay it, which is useful for covering brief disconnections from IRC.
+You can access this history using the `/HISTORY` command (depending on your client, you may need to use `/QUOTE history` instead), for example `/history #mychannel 100` to get the 100 latest messages.

+Server administrators can configure `history.autoreplay-on-join` to automatically send clients a fixed number of history lines when they join a channel.
+Users can use `/msg NickServ set autoreplay-lines` to opt in or out of this behavior.

+We are working on a number of improvements to this functionality:

+* We currently emulate the ZNC playback module for clients that have special ZNC support (see the "ZNC" section below)
+* [CHATHISTORY](https://github.com/ircv3/ircv3-specifications/pull/349) will be a standardized way for clients to request history lines
+* [RESUME](https://github.com/ircv3/ircv3-specifications/pull/306), which we support in draft form, automatically replays history lines to clients who return after a brief disconnection

 ## IP cloaking